MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 - A Managed Environment can only be restored to another Managed Environment.
 A non-Managed Environment can't be restored to a Managed Environment.
 - If the source environment has a customer-managed encryption key applied, the target environment must also have a customer-managed encryption key applied.
 - Backup and restore operations only work with source and target environments that have Dataverse.
-- Sandbox, Teams, and developer environemnts support self-restore backups.
+- Sandbox, Teams, and developer environments support self-restore backups.

 |Source | Target production | Target sandbox | Target developer | Target Teams | Target default |
 |---------|----------------|-----------------|-------------------|------------|-----------------|